 Taxis are a viable method of transportation in the countryside as well as in the cities and towns of Costa Rica.
-They are reasonably economical (compared to tourist van transfers or rental cars) if you are traveling with two or more people.
+While they are extremely expensive compared to public buses they are much more convenient and reasonably economical when compared to tourist van transfers or rental cars if you are traveling with two or more people.

 |in Colones||City||Airport||Airport Van||Rural|